Identifying The Signs Of Spousal Abuse: A Guide

 Spousal abuse can refer to any kind of abuse occurring in intimate relationships between any number of partners.
 There can be many types of spousal abuse, such as coercion, intimidation, limited social interaction, financial control, education or career control, physical violence and sexual abuse.

 If you are experiencing any type of spousal abuse, you may wish to seek legal assistance, medical attention and/or therapy.
 Online therapy can be an easy way to connect with a licensed mental health professional and find support in surviving spousal abuse.
-Read on to learn more about possible warning signs, experiences and supportive measures that can help many.
+Read on to learn more about possible warning signs of intimate partner violence and supportive measures that can help those who have or are experiencing abuse.

 Experiencing spousal abuse?